-Armed with a groundbreaking idea shaped through his ongoing work with Habitat for Humanity, Howard developed the NMTC Housing Model, which applies federal New Markets Tax Credits (NMTCs) to “for-sale” affordable housing as a funding vehicle for Habitat for Humanity affiliates.
+Armed with a groundbreaking idea shaped through his ongoing work with Habitat for Humanity of St. Louis, Howard developed the NMTC Housing Model, which applies federal New Markets Tax Credits (NMTCs) to “for-sale” affordable housing as a funding vehicle for nonprofit affordable for-sale housing developers.
 His ability to simplify and streamline an extremely complex federal tax program has enabled the continual and flexible flow of funds into distressed communities throughout the country.
-In 2007, Smith NMTC partnered with Habitat for Humanity International in a CDE Smith operates and manages for HFHI that received and fully deployed 3 allocations totaling $103 million of NMTCs.
-Since 2008, Smith NMTC has deployed an additional $410.8 million to nonprofit developers working with 13 other CDEs.
-Currently, Smith partners with The Housing Partnership Network (HPN) and has deployed $70 million in NMTCs to 9 HPN members, and will deploy an additional $50 million awarded in 2019.
-Howard has also structured and facilitated New Markets Tax Credits transactions funding university housing and science laboratory buildings; nonprofit social service agency office buildings; office and warehouse buildings and science and technology business incubator facilities, community centers and early childhood care and education facilities.
+In 2007, Smith NMTC partnered with Habitat for Humanity International in a CDE Smith operated and managed for HFHI that received and fully deployed 3 allocations totaling $103 million of NMTCs.
+Since 2008, Smith NMTC has deployed an additional $516.8 million to nonprofit developers working with 23 other CDEs.

-Howard also has served as president, general counsel and continues to be a member of the Habitat for Humanity St. Louis board of directors for over 20 years; and in 1999, he was among three attorneys in Missouri to be awarded the Pro Bono Publico Award for his work in affordable housing issues throughout the state.
-He also has served on the board of directors and as president of Central Reform Congregation in the City of St. Louis; and, for 7 years as adjunct professor at St. Louis University Law School.
+Howard has served as president, general counsel, and a long-time board member of Habitat for Humanity St. Louis.
+In 1999, he was among three attorneys in Missouri to be awarded the Pro Bono Publico Award for his work in affordable housing issues throughout the state.
+He also has served on the board of directors and as president of Central Reform Congregation in the City of St. Louis; and, taught Advanced Real Estate Transactions for 7 years as an adjunct professor at St. Louis University Law School.

-Howard is the author of a number of articles, including “Mosaic Communities: An Innovative Approach to Funding and Revitalizing Low Income Communities”, How to Make QLICIs of Less than $5M “Work”, and Complex, But Worth It: A Case Study on Using New Markets Tax Credits in Arkansas.
-Smith NMTC Associates and their NMTC Housing Model was also discussed in an April 2018 article called “NMTC Practitioners Finding Ways to Complete Small Deals” featuring Smith NMTC Associates and others.
+Howard is the author of a number of articles, including “Mosaic Communities: An Innovative Approach to Funding and Revitalizing Low Income Communities”, “How to Make QLICIs of Less than $5M ‘Work’”, and “Complex, But Worth It: A Case Study on Using New Markets Tax Credits in Arkansas.”
+Smith NMTC Associates and their NMTC housing model was also discussed in an April 2018 article called “NMTC Practitioners Finding Ways to Complete Small Deals.”